employee benefits compliance checkup

 • Employee telephone number

-• The month coverage was offered to each employee and each month thereafter for which the employee was eligible for coverage
+• The month coverage was offered to each employee and each month after that for which the employee was eligible for coverage

 • Number of employees (full-time and full-time equivalent)